kmwtechnology/lucille/doc/site/content/en/docs/Contribution guidelines/dev_new_stages.md

 - Understanding of Lucille

 ## Developing a Stage:
+*Note: Angle brackets (<…>) are used to show placeholder information that is meant to be replaced by you when using the code snippets.*
 1. Create a new Java class underneath the following directory in Lucille; name should be in PascalCase
    -  ```lucille/lucille-core/src/main/java/com/kmw/lucille/stage/```
 2. The new class should extend the Stage abstract class that can be found at the following directory in Lucille